Immerse yourself in nature for better health

 What you are seeing, hearing, experiencing at any moment is changing not only your mood, but how your nervous, endocrine, and immune systems are working.

-The stress of an unpleasant environment can cause you to feel anxious, or sad, or helpless.
+The stress of an unpleasant environment can cause you to feel anxious, sad, or helpless.
 This, in turn, elevates your blood pressure, heart rate, and muscle tension and suppresses your immune system.
 A pleasing environment reverses that.

 The default mode network is a set of brain areas active during restful introspection and connected to the efficient performance of tasks requiring frontal lobe function.